hexagontk/hexagon/hexagon_core/README.md

 Utilities to bind classes to creation closures or instances, and inject instances of those classes later.

+# Package com.hexagonkt.logging

+Provides a logging management capabilities abstracting the application from logging libraries.

 # Package com.hexagonkt.serialization

 Parse/serialize data in different formats to class instances.

-# Package com.hexagonkt.settings

-Load settings from different data sources and formats.